ZVMarina/social-network-react/README.md

 4. Added validation of input fields (login and password).
 5. Added the ability to upload a new photo (with preloader).
 6. Now you can edit the profile information.
+7. The captcha appears when logging in if the user has sent too many requests

 ### Stack